-Figure 5 shows the distribution of employment in Bangladesh by three major sectors, agriculture, manufacturing, and service sectors.
-The share of employment in Agriculture (AESBGD) as a percentage of total employment vis-à-vis the manufacturing share (MESBGD) and the service sector (SESBGD) for selected years from 1980 to 2009 shows that agricultural employment remains the dominant form of employment in the country.
-This is not surprising given that overwhelming majority of population still lives in the rural areas as shown in Figure 3 earlier.
-The employment share has declines somewhat from 1980's from around 60% to around 50% in recent years as shown in Figure 4.
+Figure 5 shows the distribution of employment in Bangladesh by three major sectors, agriculture, manufacturing, and services.
+The share of employment in Agriculture (AESBGD) as percentage of total employment vis-à-vis the manufacturing share (MESBGD) and the services sector (SESBGD) for selected years from 1980 to 2009 shows that agricultural employment remains the dominant form of employment in the country.
+This is not surprising given that an overwhelming majority of population still live in the rural areas as shown in Figure 3 earlier.
+The employment share has declined somewhat from 1980s from around 60% to around 50% in recent years as shown in Figure 4.